buggyrace/buggy-race-server/DEVELOPMENT.md

 Oops.

+### How to dump data from postgres running on Heroku

+There's more than one way of doing this but the convenience of the Heroku CLI makes this handy: _within_ psql you can issue a local command with `\!`.

+You might need to force the pg_dump version to match Heroku's PostgreSQL version but I got round that with an explicit (versioned) path in the command: for example this dumps _just the data_ (handy for reloading the demo site?):

+    \! /Library/PostgreSQL/15/bin/pg_dump --column-inserts --data-only DATABASE_NAME > example.sql

+The options `--column-inserts` `--data-only` force this to be a data-inserting-only SQL file.
+You can also use `--table=users` for example.

 ### How to add animated diagrams to the Tech Notes (202)

 > There are currently two: in _webserver_ and _flask-webserver_: